Meet the Oregon Board of Directors!

 Oregon City, OR

-Joan spent over three decades working at the Dougy Center, which provides grief support to children, young adults, and their familes.
-She lost her husband Larry to suicide, and now serves as our Healing Conversations Coordinator, connecting survivors of suicide loss with trained volunteer who are themselves loss survivors.
-She also serves on AFSP's National Council for Loss and Healing .
+Joan Hoff spent over three decades working at the Dougy Center, which provides grief support to children, teens, young adults, and their families.
+Her husband Larry died by suicide in 1995 and she now serves as a board member for Oregon AFSP and coordinates survivors of suicide loss.
+She serves on AFSP's National Council for Loss and Healing, and is a National trainer for Facilitator Group coordinators.

-Joan has over 40 years of experience in working with children and families and has served on a variety of local and national boards including the American Foundation for Suicide Prevention Survivor Council, Suicide Bereavement Support Group and the Willamette Falls Hospice Board of Directors.
+Joan has over 40 years of experience in working with children and families and has served on a variety of local and local and national boards including the American Foundation for Suicide Prevention Survivor Council, Suicide Bereavement Support.
+Coping After Suicide support group facilitator and trainer.
 She helped to develop and is a National trainer for the AFSP Support Group for Children and Teens.
-She is a member of NOVA, National Office for Victims Assistance, American Association for Suicidology, and National Alliance for Grieving Children.
-She conducts training nationally and internationally on issues related to program development; the impact of suicide, trauma and violent death on children, teens and their families; crisis response; and grief and loss issues for children and teens.
+She conducts training locally, nationally and internationally on issues related to program development; the impact of suicide, trauma and violent death on children, teens and their families; crisis response; and grief and loss issues for children and teens.

 What year did you start on the Board?